Strone Crag Rock Climbing

 The left side of the crag, between Standard Ridge and Space Cadet, comes into the sun mid-morning and into the shade mid-afternoon.
 The right side of the crag, between Orbital Decay and Starstruck, stays in the shade until mid-afternoon.
 Consequently, it's possible to climb at the crag throughout the entire climbing season.

 Although a large part of the crag is not visually appealing, it actually climbs quite well, but it is BCC quartzite, so expect the climbing generally not to be continuous and to have some occasional, standard Cottonwood quartzite funk.
 Except maybe for those climbing mid-12 and above, it is well worth a visit for at least a half a day, regardless of your preferred grade, although pure sport climbers likely will be disappointed because many of the routes require at least a few cams.
 All routes can be descended with a single 60m, typically from chain anchors or Metolius rap anchors.
 A 70m rope is more convenient, however, to get off Kiss the Sky, Old Habits, Mad Calf, Cost of Business, Starstruck, Cersei, and Tyrion.
 For these routes, a 70m rope allows one to avoid a hanging rappel station (the hanging belay of Mad Calf) or an extra rappel (from the top of the first pitch of Cersei).

 Aerial overview here.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Strone Crag:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Strone Crag: